What does “tegami” mean in Japanese?

 - tegami – 手紙 (てがみ) : a noun meaning ‘letter’, ‘note’, or such in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

-Native speakers use this noun to refer to a hand-written message in Japanese.
-So, its usage is similar to those of the English nouns, “letter” and “note”, I think.
+Native speakers use this noun to refer to a hand-written message or messages in Japanese.

 The definition and meanings are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

-The kanji expression of “tegami” consists of the following two characters:
+The kanji expression of “tegami” consists of the following two kanji characters:

-- 手 : a kanji character used mean ‘hand’ in Japanese.
+- 手 : a kanji character used to mean ‘hand’ in Japanese.

-- 紙 : a kanji character used mean ‘paper’ in Japanese.
+- 紙 : a kanji character used to mean ‘paper’ in Japanese.

-From these two kanji characters, we can understand that “tegami” literally means ‘hand-written paper’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+These two kanji characters tell us that “tegami” literally means ‘hand paper’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Letters often refer to hand-written messages on paper.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “tegami” through the detailed kanji check above.

-Then, let me explain how to use “tegami” through the example sentences below.
+So far, I’ve explained the definition and meanings of “tegami” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “letter” in Japanese